hiep4hiep/Custom-CA-Cert-Docker-Image-Pwsh/README.md

 ### Podman
 If your XSOAR is built with Podman
 1. Copy the podman-build-custom-image.sh to /home/demisto on XSOAR server.
-2. Edit the script (vi podman-build-custom-image.sh) and replace the section <your certificate here> to your CA certificate (in PEM format)
+2. Edit the script (vi podman-build-custom-image.sh) and replace the section `<your certificate here>` with your CA certificate (in PEM format)
 ![image](https://user-images.githubusercontent.com/41276379/208784440-5bf0746f-f0ba-4320-ad3a-af5c797c5edb.png)
 3. Run the script as demisto.
 This is important to run under demisto user because Podman is running in rootless mode.
 ```